 A structured diagnostic that assesses whether revenue quality, reporting, cash conversion and operating model can withstand buyer or board scrutiny across 13 categories.

-The Commercial Engine addresses the operational improvements that drive revenue quality — pricing, working capital and pipeline.
+The The commercial engine that builds EBITDA addresses the operational improvements that drive revenue quality — pricing, working capital and pipeline.
 Pricing discipline and pipeline management are the two highest-use levers.
 For multi-site businesses, branch performance visibility is often where the revenue quality story either holds together or unravels.
 The business diagnostic provides a fast first read on where value is leaking across demand, pricing and cash conversion.

 Revenue quality and cash conversion are closely related — the mechanisms by which revenue quality affects cash generation are examined in Cash Flow vs EBITDA.